The AI-Generated Migration That Dropped the Wrong Index and Took Our API from 3ms to 45 Seconds

 ON orders (user_id, status, created_at DESC);

-Total downtime: 1 hour 44 minutes.
-Revenue impact: we run a SaaS with hourly billing cycles — we issued credits to 847 customers affected during the window.
+Total downtime was 1 hour 44 minutes.
+We run a SaaS with hourly billing cycles, so we issued credits to 847 customers affected during the window.
 The conversation about Friday deployments started that afternoon.

 WHAT pg_stat_user_indexes WOULD HAVE SHOWN ───────────────────────────────────────────────────────────────────── indexrelname | idx_scans | idx_tup_read | last_used ───────────────────────────┼───────────┼──────────────┼──────────── idx_orders_user_id_ca | 47,213,884| 941,877,680 | 2026-03-13 idx_orders_user_id | 0 | 0 | never idx_orders_status | 2,841,022 | 56,820,440 | 2026-03-13 idx_orders_pkey | 8,104,991 | 8,104,991 | 2026-03-14 The "redundant" composite index: 47M scans in 30 days.
 The "useful" single-column index: 0 scans ever.
 The AI had it exactly backwards.